practicalli/clojure-web-services/hiccup/create-new-handler.md

            [:div [:p "Style-wise there is no difference between the pages as we havent added anything in the stylesheet, however the hiccup page generates a more complete page in terms of HTML"]]]))
 ```

-> **Hint** As your content grows its typical to refactor it into def expressions, so you can just include the names in your handler code that represent the content.
+> ####Hint:: As your content grows its typical to refactor it into def expressions, so you can just include the names in your handler code that represent the content.

 > As your project gets bigger it common to break out into a view namespace with layouts and specific views defined in their own namespace.

 ---

 ## The code so far

 The code so far is available in branch `06-hiccup`